 Does Coffee Kill Wasps?

-Coffee doesn’t kill wasps.
-But according to the Environmental Protection Agency (EPA), the strong smell of coffee grounds can be used as an insect repellent.
+No, however, the strong smell of coffee grounds can be used as an insect repellent.
 It can repel wasps, bees, fleas, and mosquitoes.
 For better results, you burn the coffee grounds first before putting them slowly into the wasp’s nest.

 Do Cucumbers Keep Wasps Away?